backdrop-contrib/menu_trail_by_path/README.md

 ==================

 Menu Trail by Path allows you to set the active-trail on menu items according to the current URL.
+You can also optionally set the breadcrumb trail to the same.

+Consider the following scenario:
+You give your Post content type a URL pattern of `posts/[node:title]` and you disable its menu settings.
+You then create a view for your posts and give it a URL of `posts` and a link in the main menu.
-For example, if you are at yoursite.com/blog/category1/article1 then menu items with these paths will get the active-trail class on them and expand accordingly:
+With this module, when you visit `posts/my-first-post`, the Posts menu item will have the active-trail class and (optionally) the breadcrumb trail will show:

-- blog
-- blog/category1
-- blog/category1/article1

-This is particularly useful if you want a lot of nodes to appear as children of certain nodes/taxonomy terms/views/referenced nodes/etc., but do not want to add them all to the menu.
+Home > Posts.

 Installation